pengzhenghao/pengzhenghao.github.io/_pages/about.md

 My research interests cover multi-agent behavior modeling and human-in-the-loop agent learning.
 Hope you enjoy my works!

-**I am looking for a summer internship in 2025.
-Please feel free to reach out if you are interested in working with me!**

 ([Pronunciation of my name](pronunciation))